Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 Can employees see old versions?

 Employees see the current published policy.
-Prior versions live in Version History for admins/auditors.
+Prior versions live in Version History for admins and auditors.

 How do acknowledgments attach to versions?